 There are over 20 million Americans suffering from a group of chronic disabling disorders analogous to the confused interplay of language described in the biblical Tower of Babel, who are diagnosed without a clear elucidation of pathophysiologic mechanisms.
 Fibromyalgia, Myalgic Encephalomyelitis/ Chronic Fatigue Syndrome (ME/CFS), Neuropsychiatric illnesses, Post-Lyme Syndrome and most recently the post COVID-19 long haul syndrome are but a few of these conditions.
 Research has demonstrated that common to many of these conditions is dysregulation of the immune system resulting from an infectious insult.
 Multiple questions present themselves in patients suffering with these disorders such: Why does not everyone who suffers an infectious insult develop immune dysregulation?
 Given the high prevalence of infections in childhood, why do only a subset of children develop PANS/PANDAS?
 Genetics is certainly one factor, but we are now learning that epigenetics may be another piece of the puzzle.

-The goals of this conference are three-fold:
+The goals of this conference were three-fold:

 In the United States, over 70 million Americans suffer with debilitating diseases for which the diagnosis and treatment are highly controversial and/or largely ineffective (CDC Report, 2016).
 These diseases are generally classified under the broad term of “Chronic Pain.”
 Increasing evidence suggests that the disease process in a number of controversial conditions like PANDAS/PANS, POTS, Post Lyme Syndrome, ME/CFS, as well as in more accepted chronic pain diagnoses such as Fibromyalgia, CRPS, and psychiatric conditions are all driven by immunologic mechanisms.
 Indeed, it is common for many of these diseases to be comorbid, further suggesting a common pathophysiologic process.
 There is early evidence of involvement of both the innate as well as the acquired immune systems in all of these conditions.
 There is also increasing correlative, if not causative, evidence of infectious agents as the initiators of immunologic processes that play a role in these diseases.
 Two of the proposed mechanisms by which infectious agents may cause autoimmunity include epigenetic mechanisms in the case of EBV and molecular mimicry in conditions such as Strep bacteria and Lyme Disease.